Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: with a constant number of forbidden pairs

 The second statement is contradicted only when there is an edge from a vertex $x_i \in V(P^*)$ with $1 \leq i \leq d-1$ to the set $J^* \cup T^*$ apart from the edges $(u,x_1)$ and $(x_{d-1},v)$ .
 If $2 \leq i \leq d-2$, this creates a shorter path $P'$ between $J^*$ and $T^*$ via this edge giving a contradiction.
 For $i=1$, in the case $x_1$ is adjacent to some vertex $w \in J^* \setminus \{u\}$, we can show that either the graph induced by the set of vertices $\{w, u, x_1, x_2\}$ is a claw or the graph induced by the set of vertices $\{w, u, x_1\}$ is a triangle, both contradicting that $(J^*, T^*)$ is the closest forbidden pair in the graph $G$.
 For $i=d-1$, in the case $x_{d-1}$ is adjacent to $w \in T^* \setminus \{v\}$, we can show that the graph induced by the vertices $\{w, x_{d-1}, v\}$ is a triangle contradicting that $(J^*, T^*)$ is the closest forbidden pair in the graph $G$.
 This covers all the cases. \end{proof}

 \begin{lemma} Branching Rule \ref{branch-rule:claw-triangle-branching} is sound. \end{lemma}

 \begin{proof} Suppose not.
 In this case, all the optimal solutions for a {\ClawfreeorTriangleFree} instance is such that it does not intersect $J^* \cup T^*$.
 Let $P^* := u,x_1,\ldots,x_{d-1},v$ be a shortest path between $J^*$ and $T^*$ of length $d_G(J^*, T^*) = d$.
-Since the graphs $G[J^*]$ and $G[T^*]$ cannot be in the same connected component after deleting the solution, all the optimal solutions $X$ has to intersect the set of internal vertices of $P^*$.
+Since the graphs $G[J^*]$ and $G[T^*]$ cannot be in the same connected component after deleting the solution, any optimal solution $X$ has to intersect the set of internal vertices of $P^*$.